 Important is completed feature.
 The changes one proposes in a PR should correspond to one feature/bugfix/extension/etc. One can create PRs with changes relevant to different ideas, however reviewing such PRs becomes tedious and error prone.
 If possible, try to follow the one-PR-one-package/feature rule.

-Spack uses Travis CI for Continuous Integration testing.
+Spack uses Github Actions for Continuous Integration testing.
 This means that every time you submit a pull request, a series of tests will be run to make sure you didn’t accidentally introduce any bugs into Spack.
 Your PR will not be accepted until it passes all of these tests.
 While you can certainly wait for the results of these tests after submitting a PR, we recommend that you run them locally to speed up the review process.

 Unit tests ensure that core Spack features like fetching or spec resolution are working as expected.
 If your PR only adds new packages or modifies existing ones, there’s very little chance that your changes could cause the unit tests to fail.
 However, if you make changes to Spack’s core libraries, you should run the unit tests to make sure you didn’t break anything.

 Since they test things like fetching from VCS repos, the unit tests require

 and subversion to run.
 Make sure these are

 installed on your system and can be found in your

 installed with Spack or with your system package manager.

 To run all of the unit tests, use: